The Carter Effect

-The Carter Effect is a 2017 documentary directed by Sean Menard.
+The Carter Effect is a 2017 documentary film directed by Sean Menard.
 It covers the impact of Vince Carter in Canada when he was still playing for the Toronto Raptors of the National Basketball Association (NBA).
 The film was shown at the 2017 Toronto International Film Festival and was produced by LeBron James's digital video company, Uninterrupted.
 Additionally, interviews of fellow NBA stars, former teammates, family members, and people associated with the Toronto Raptors, combined with archival footage of Carter, were used throughout the movie.
-Notable appearances in the film include his cousin Tracy McGrady, Canadian basketball star Steve Nash, former NBA commissioner David Stern and Toronto natives Director X and Drake.
+Notable appearances in the film include his cousin Tracy McGrady, Canadian basketball star Steve Nash, former NBA commissioner David Stern, and Toronto natives Director X and Drake.

 Overview

 The film opens with the unveiling of the new NBA expansion team, the Toronto Raptors, one of the two Canadian teams since the Toronto Huskies folded in 1947.
 In a country dominated by hockey, basketball tries to find its way to the hearts of Canadian families.
 Tracy McGrady shares how he struggled as an 18-year old rookie out of high school to be living in Toronto and not having someone near his age to be around with.
-During the 1998 NBA Draft in Vancouver, the Toronto Raptors select Carter's college teammate, Antawn Jamison, with Carter being selected next by the Golden State Warriors before David Stern announces the trade between Carter and Jamison.
+During the 1998 NBA draft in Vancouver, the Toronto Raptors select Carter's college teammate, Antawn Jamison, with Carter being selected next by the Golden State Warriors before David Stern announces the trade between Carter and Jamison.
 Carter announces his excitement in playing for Toronto with his cousin McGrady.
 Carter and McGrady form a bond and is becoming one of the best young duo in the NBA.

 Carter and McGrady retell the story of how they almost did not make it to the 2000 NBA Slam Dunk Contest and how Carter have forced McGrady to join him in competing despite McGrady knowing Carter is going to win anyway.
 Carter impresses and becomes the 2000 Slam Dunk Champion.
 This made people talk about Carter and the Raptors more as Canadians become prouder of having the Raptors as their team.
 With Nike signing Carter to an endorsement deal, it catapulted the sneaker industry in Toronto.

 Carter starts to leave his footprint in the Toronto area, opening a nightclub where NBA players can go to when in town, inaugurating a basketball court, getting companies to endorse in basketball in Canada.